This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Apricot Butter

-4.50 from 4 votes
+4.41 from 5 votes

 In this fruit butter, apricots and sugar combine to form a sweet, jam-like spread.
 Two ingredients have never tasted so good together!

-Prep Time 15 minutes
+Prep: 15 minutes

-Cook Time 1 hour
+Cook: 1 hour

-Total Time 1 hour 15 minutes
+Total: 1 hour 15 minutes

-Servings 4 jam jars
+Servings: 4 jam jars

 Ingredients

-• 4 cups apricots
+• 4 cups sliced apricots unpeeled

 • 4 cups granulated sugar